 We have developed structured yet flexible volunteer roles that fit peoples' busy lifestyles.
-We have learned from volunteer feedback and evolved our opportunities to ensure access to training and support meets with peoples' expectations.
+We have learned from volunteer feedback and evolved our opportunities to ensure access to training, support and out of pocket expenses.
 We continue to listen to what volunteers tell us and we learn as much from you as you, hopefully, learn from us!

 Overall, we believe that volunteering should be a fun experience that allows you to really see the difference you are making to peoples' lives.

 If you think you might be interested in volunteering, please don't hesitate to contact me for a chat.
-Sometimes it just takes a visit to see our services, to really make a difference to your own life (or so we are often told!).
+We are always delighted to hear from new volunteers.

 You can download a copy of our volunteer application here.